Ada-C12/task-list/README.md

 # Task List

 Let's build a Task List in Rails!
 We will solve the problem of tracking tasks in a web application.
 This project will enable us to keep track of and persist, add, edit and remove tasks.

+## Frequently Asked Questions

+### Due October Seventh!?

+**THIS IS COHORT 12's TASK LIST.
+Are you in Cohort 13?
+If so you probably meant to use [Cohort 13's Task List](https://github.com/Ada-C13/task-list/).**

+### Wait, I'm in Cohort 13 how did I get here then?

+That's our bad, we forgot to update the calendar link from last time to point at this Cohort's fork of task-list.
+Sorry about that!

+### Oh no, I forked this already!

+Don't panic!
+You will need to [delete your old C12 fork](https://help.github.com/en/github/administering-a-repository/deleting-a-repository) and create a new C13 fork.
+If you haven't made any commits already then you're good to go after doing this.

+#### Umm... what if I already made some commits?

+Things are a little more involved.
+You still want to [delete](https://help.github.com/en/github/administering-a-repository/deleting-a-repository) and re-fork but patching things up will take a little extra work.
+Ask an instructor for help.

 ## At a Glance
 - Individual, [stage 1](https://github.com/Ada-Developers-Academy/pedagogy/blob/master/rule-of-three.md#stage-1) project